Pakistani films gain global recognition, but at what cost? – DW – 08/25/2023

 Breakthrough surprise

-On the newfound acknowledgement at the international level, film distributor and exhibitor Nadeem Mandviwalla said it is a "huge encouragement for our filmmakers."
+On the newfound acknowledgment internationally, film distributor and exhibitor Nadeem Mandviwalla said it is a "huge encouragement for our filmmakers."

-However, Mandviwalla added that there are a lot of factors involved in translating this into something positive.
+However, Mandviwalla added that many factors are involved in translating this into something positive.

-"The main factor is: we need to do everything to make more movies.
-The increase of economic growth will help.
-Out of the 10 directors making films, one of them often takes everyone by a pleasant surprise," she said.
+"The main factor is that we need to do everything to make more movies.
+The increase in economic growth will help.
+Out of the 10 directors making films, one of them often takes everyone by a pleasant surprise," he said.

 Obaid-Chinoy had a similar view on the subject.

 "I don't think that the recognition will translate into the improvement of our industry.
-What it will do, it will encourage more and more filmmakers that they can forge their own paths.
+It will encourage more and more filmmakers they can forge their own paths.
 But I do not think it will have an impact on the industry as a whole," she said.

 Trade expert Ali Zain painted a bleak picture of the local box office.

 "The struggle has increased.
 First, the business was hit by Covid.
 It's compounded by the fact that Indian films are not allowed to release in Pakistan.
-There's a leading multiplex in the country which in the last four years has reduced the number of its cinemas.
+There's a leading multiplex in the country which has reduced the number of cinemas in the last four years.
 No new big banner movie is in the offing in 2024.
 The business solely depends on English [Hollywood] films.
 I'm not sure for how long things will carry on this way."

 'Survival mode'

-"I have always maintained that we need to invest in content, our production value needs to be better.
-Another issue is that films are no more in the 'range' of the public.
-How can someone living in a middle class locality buy a ticket worth 750 rupees ($2.48, €2.29)?
-Unless you bring your films to the common man, thing will not improve."
+"I have always maintained that we need to invest in content.
+Our production value needs to be better.
+Another issue is that films are no longer in the 'range' of the public.
+How can someone living in a middle-class locality buy a ticket worth 750 rupees ($2.48, €2.29)?
+Unless you bring your films to the common man, things will not improve."

-On the subject of diversity that exists in Hollywood or Bollywood and the lack of it in Pakistan, Mandviwalla said: "In the old days we often heard that only one kind of public came to watch cinema, which was why it was important to include songs in films.
-Eighty percent of audiences were frontbenchers.
+On the subject of diversity that exists in Hollywood or Bollywood and the lack of it in Pakistan, Mandviwalla said: "In the old days, we often heard that only one kind of public came to watch cinema, which was why it was important to include songs in films.
+Eighty percent of the audience were frontbenchers.
 That has reversed.
 Now the educated watches cinema.
-[Compared to us] there is tremendous versatility in Hollywood.
+[Compared to us,] there is tremendous versatility in Hollywood.
 Having said this, let the public decide what is good for them and what's not."

 Edited by: John Silk